php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-wherenotnull"></a>
 #### `whereNotNull()` {.collection-method}

-The `whereNotNull` method returns items from the collection where the given key is not `null`:
+The `whereNotNull` method filters items where the given key is not null:

     $collection = collect([
         ['name' => 'Desk'],